 13. Use Non-Verbal Communication Too

 Effective communication is essential for better classroom management.
-Both verbal and non-verbal communications are a great part of student-teacher interactions.
+Both verbal and non-verbal communication are a great part of student-teacher interactions.

 Don’t understand the usefulness of non-verbal communication techniques and means to getting students to behave well in class.